lovely-io/lovely.io-stl/README.md

 npm install -g lovely
 ```

-After that you'll need to run the following
+After that, you'll need to run the following

 ```
 lovely bootstrap